jvandemo/angularjs-google-maps/readme.md

 ## The Google Maps Places Autocomplete directive

-The `gmPlacesAutocomplete` directive turns an input into an input that listens for user input and provides place predictions based on the input:
+The `gmPlacesAutocomplete` directive turns an input into an input that listens for user input and provides place predictions based on the input.

+### The markup

     <input type="text" gm-places-autocomplete="autocompleteOptions" ng-model="autocompleteModel" />

 - *autocompleteOptions*: optional, options you wish to pass to the [`google.maps.places.Autocomplete`](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#Autocomplete) service.
 See the [`AutocompleteOptions` specifications](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#AutocompleteOptions) for a [complete list of available options](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#AutocompleteOptions).
 - *autocompleteModel*: optional, name of the model you wish to assign the resulting [`google.maps.places.Autocomplete`](https://developers.google.com/maps/documentation/javascript/reference?hl=nl#Autocomplete) object to

+### The controller

-When the place changes, a `gmPlacesAutocomplete::placeChanged` event is broadcasted.
+When the place changes, a `gmPlacesAutocomplete::placeChanged` event is broadcasted:

-Example controller:

     angular.module('places', ['gm'])
         .controller('placesAutocompleteCtrl', ['$scope', function($scope){